 Curtain calls refer to the trips your children make out of their room to find you again when you were sure they were finally asleep.

 You can make simple bedtime tickets by taking 3×5 cards and decorating them with your child during the day.
 Feel free to go crazy with the glitter and stickers!

 Be sure your bedtime routine addresses all of the usual things your children need (final bathroom trip, cup of water on the bedside table, lovey found and tucked in, some reading time to wind down, and a final hug and kiss).
-Then, when the bedtime routine is over, give your child two tickets along with a reminder that a ticket will be needed for any more requests after lights out.
+Then, when the bedtime routine is over, give your child two tickets along with a reminder that a ticket will be needed for any more requests.

 If your child does a callback after the tickets are gone (or have expired), just call back to him or her with a reminder to play with his or her lovey in bed until he or she is drowsy enough to fall asleep.
 If your child makes another curtain call after the tickets are gone (or have expired), just walk him or her quickly back to bed as silently as possible each and every time and, again, remind him or her to play quietly in bed until sleepy.
 If there are still many, many callbacks and curtain calls, try sitting in a chair in your child’s doorway facing out, being very quiet and reading a book or doing some work.
 Quietly put your child back to bed each time he or she gets up.
 Once this is going well (this may take a week or two of being very consistent), you should be able to leave right away at bedtime.

 As you work on this, let your child know that you’ll have lots of fun in the morning but that now….it’s time to sleep!
 ZZZzzzzzz